 Understand User Behavior

 While the user journey gives an understanding of what each visitor wanted, user behavior completes the picture.
+Many local SEO companies use metrics for identifying user behavior and how it affects their sites.
 Dimensions tell you what activities or events users performed and what the follow-up might have been.
 Perhaps they signed up for a weekly email newsletter or looked at a product description.

 Here are some of the associated dimensions.

 - Custom Dimension Scope: Hit (Navigation Type) — This command returns information about the method of navigation to reach the current page.
 It tells whether a person typed an address in or used a link.

 - Custom Dimension Scope: Hit (Tab Type) — This command relates to user behavior for tabbed browsing.
 Did someone open a new tab before visiting the site, or use an existing one?
 Another command, “Tabs Open,” shows how many browser tabs the user has open simultaneously.

 - Custom Dimension Scope: Hit (Tab ID) — This dimension allows you to discern the tag related to the current tab.
 Use this to track the entire session per tab, which is another way to see what a user does while visiting a portal.

 - Custom Dimension Scope: Hit (Full Referrer) — This command returns the previous page of the current hit.
 It informs you who referred the visitor to your site.